equinor/ert/docs/reference/configuration/keywords.rst

                 GEN_KW PAR_MULTPV multpv_template.txt multpv.txt multpv_priors.txt

-        Note that naming a :code:`GEN_KW` parameter :code:`PRED` will prevent the parameter from being being updated.

         In the GRID or EDIT section of the ECLIPSE data file, we would insert the following include statement: